l30nard0/mif/doc/readme.txt

 3. Overview of Development Environment
 4. Using MIF prototype
 5. Summary of design decisions used in implementation
-6. Implementation problems, workarounds and TODOs
+6. Implementation problems, options, workarounds, discussion and TODOs

 1. Architecture Overview and Implementation Details
 ---------------------------------------------------